-- Mortgage and vehicle asset finance portfolios are secured by the underlying assets financed. - Personal loans, overdrafts and credit card exposures are generally unsecured or secured via guarantees and suretyships. - FNB Commercial and corporate and investment banking counterparties are mostly secured by way of balance sheet assets.
-Commercial property finance deals are secured by the underlying property and the cash flows generated. - Structured facilities in Corporate Investment Banking are largely secured as part of the structure through financial or other assets.
+- Mortgage and vehicle asset finance portfolios are secured by the underlying assets financed. - Personal loans, overdrafts and credit card exposures are generally unsecured or secured via guarantees, cash, bonds over fixed property, shares and suretyships. - FNB Commercial and corporate and investment banking counterparties are mostly secured by way of balance sheet assets, being cession of debtors, deed of hypothecation over movable assets, cash, cession of shares, bonds over fixed property and suretyships. - Commercial property finance deals are secured by the underlying property and cession of rentals. - Structured facilities in Corporate Investment Banking are largely secured as part of the structure through financial or other assets.